 The rise of big name smart assistants built into speakers such as the Amazon Echo or Google Home also mean that, thankfully, you don't need to care too much about what protocols your smart devices are running on.
 There are some benefits to having all of your devices running on the same protocol - a single app being the biggie - but the reality is that's extremely unlikely especially given how low-power Z-Wave isā¦ it's no good for HD video on security cameras, for example.

 So, while it's a good idea to look out for that Z-Wave Certified sticker on the box - there are always other ways of getting your connected kit playing nicely across different platforms.

 Although Z-Wave kit talks to each other across the network, many systems with it baked inside are still very separate and have their own apps and hubs.
 However, there are a load of great Z-Wave options out there, both hardware and software, for getting everything running under one roof.

-On the hardware hub, side the Wink 2 and Samsung SmartThings do a great job of not only throwing all your Z-Wave devices together, they are also Zigbee compatible too, so can offer some cross-platform automation options too.
+On the hardware hub side, the Wink 2 and Samsung SmartThings do a great job of not only throwing all your Z-Wave devices together, they are also Zigbee compatible, so can offer some cross-platform automation options too.